rackerlabs/support-how-to/content/how-to/rackspace-monitoring/pillars-of-the-rackspace-monitoring-solution/index.md

 product_url: rackspace-monitoring
 ---

-Rackspace offers its monitoring solution through three pillars of products:
+Rackspace offers its monitoring solution through three pillars products:
-Rackspace Monitoring, Rackspace Metrics, and Rackspace Intelligence—the MMI products.
+**Rackspace Monitoring, Rackspace Metrics, and Rackspace Intelligence**—the MMI products.
 Through seamless integration, the MMI products enable customers to improve system performance and availability through a single pane of glass and an enterprise-grade platform.